NiklasJonsson/gfx/notes.md

 * This would not support shaders that are not loaded from file unless we take a function that provides the source?
 This might be nice anyhow to make sure it is agnostic.
 * The recompilation system could live at the start of `draw_frame` as a manual call.

+Even tough the above system would be better, it is less work to get the current reload system working.

+## Material reload feature not working

+Problem: Neither using the 'R' key or clicking the button in the UI causes shaders to be recompiled and used for the rendering

+### Findings

+Turns out it is the feature that packages the shaders with the source code application that causes the issue.
+The renderer doesn't load the shaders from the source directory but from the build directory, which means the changes are not picked up unless there is a rebuild.

+To give some context, this was added because using the `ramneryd` lib from a different location would mean the shaders weren't found, as the loading was done relative to the CWD of the executable.
+This was again redone recently to support the `check-shaders` executable so that it can load shaders relaive to the CWD of the executable if it is not found.

+So, some goals for reworking this:

+1. An executable using `ramneryd` should always be able to execute the builtin shaders so they need to be packaged somehow.
+2. This packaging should not interfere with the reload feature, i.e. the latter should still work.
+3. Executables using `ramneryd` should be able to (re-)load custom shaders.

+Some ideas:

+* Reloading shaders passes a parameter that forbids the use of the build-dir shaders.
+Instead, it would look in the CWD (or some user-defined path) for the shaders.
+* Remove build-dir shaders.
+Not sure if it is possible to package this shaders in any other way.
+With that said, the current packaging feature would only work in the context of cargo but not generic packaging of an executable.
+For example, to introduce a new executable, "demo" we'd need to copy the shaders for the ramneryd lib as well.
+Even if we added the shaders into the executable code with `include_bytes` we'd still end up having to have a "don't use builtin" mode when wanting to iterate on the core shaders.

+Initial design: `ShaderCompiler::compile` now takes a `ShaderLocation` instead of a path, which means we can control the lookup dirs from the caller.
+The idea is that the reload feature is only expected to work when working with the ramneryd source code close.
+That what, we skip using the builtins and use absolute paths.